Introduction to Product Manager Interview Questions

 Q1.
 How would you explain our product to someone who is interested in something similar to it, only $10 cheaper?

 This is the basic Product Manager Interview Question asked in an interview.
-The candidate should be a team player and priorities, goals and schedule should be well structured in his mind.
+The candidate should be a team player, and priorities, goals, and schedules should be well structured in his mind.
 Do not be the one to reply in generality.
 The answer should mention timeline, progress tracking, team effort, etc. For example, I have a launch plan which I have developed using the inputs from Devs, QAs, support team, and other stakeholders whose advice is also taken while setting up a schedule for delivery.

 Q3.
 We are launching a new version of the previous product.
 Where would you keep the legacy product so that the sales are not dropped for it as well?